 “It is a capital mistake to theorize before one has data.” - Sherlock Holmes (not a real person).

-We talk about data driven recruitment, but what does this actually mean?
+When we talk about our hiring platform we often describe it as "data driven", but what does this actually mean?

 It seems to be an oft-touted saying with not much substance explaining how to actually go about it.

 I generally despair at the dearth of practical steps to help recruitment functions move to a truly 'data-driven' approach.